Your privacy settings

 Our MISSION is Faster diagnosis, Personalized Treatments and Patient-Centered Care

-We aim to change the patient journey through research informed by the needs of both patients and neurologists.
-This includes developing rapid and accurate tools for diagnosis, the development of therapies to correct damaged brain networks, technologies to enable patients to monitor their own health and well-being, and linking this to Ireland’s national imaging, diagnostics and eHealth infrastructure.
+We are committed to transforming the patient journey by conducting research that prioritises the needs of both patients and healthcare professionals.
+Our work focuses on developing advanced diagnostic tools, therapies to repair damaged brain networks, and innovative technologies that empower patients to monitor their own health, all integrated with Ireland’s national imaging, diagnostics, and digital health infrastructure.

 RCSI University of Medicine and Health Sciences